 Our Executive Director

 Dr. Kenneth G. Furton is the executive director of the Global Forensic and Justice Center and the chief scientific officer of Florida International University.
-He is a distinguished university professor in the Department of Chemistry and Biochemistry and a world-leading scholar in forensic chemistry focused on trace detection and olfaction.
+He is a distinguished university professor in the Department of Chemistry and Biochemistry and a world-leading scholar in forensic chemistry focused on trace chemical and scent detection.

 From 2007 to 2014, he served as dean of the College of Arts and Sciences, which he reorganized into three mission-based interdisciplinary schools to address some of the biggest issues facing society, raising $50M in philanthropic gifts and doubling research funding to $60M annually.
-From 2014 to 2022 he served as provost, executive vice president and chief operating officer of FIU where he has led the development and implementation of two FIU strategic plans helping to create a dynamic, results-oriented university with dramatic improvements in student success and research preeminence including simultaneously doubling the four-year graduation rates to over 60%, doubling research expenditures to $250M annually and a 30 fold increase in patents to more than 60 annually achieving a Top 20 patent ranking.
-He also helped secure over $100 million in philanthropic gifts and FIU moved from #8 to #1 in the state of Florida performance-based funding rankings.
-Under his leadership FIU was the most improved R1 university in the nation in U.S. News rankings, improving 54 spots in five years to No. 78 public and ranked No. 17 in Innovation and No. 5 in Social Mobility.
+From 2014 to 2022 he served as provost, executive vice president and chief operating officer of FIU where he led the development and implementation of two FIU strategic plans helping to create a dynamic, results-oriented university with dramatic improvements in student success and research preeminence.
+During his tenure, he doubled the four-year graduation rates to over 60%, doubled research expenditures to $250M, and increased patents by 30-fold to more than 60 annually achieving a Top 20 patent ranking.
+Furton also helped secure more than $100 million in philanthropic gifts, moving FIU from #8 to #1 in the state of Florida performance-based funding rankings.
+Under his leadership FIU was the most improved R1 university in the nation in U.S. News rankings, stepping up by 54 spots in five years to No. 78 public, No. 17 in Innovation, and No. 5 in Social Mobility.

 Deputy Executive Director

 Kevin Lothridge is the Deputy Executive Director of the Global Forensic & Justice Center.
-Mr. Lothridge is an accomplished forensic scientist and business leader with 30 years of experience in the international forensics industry.
-He served as CEO and Executive Director of the National Forensic Science Technology Center (NFSTC) from 2006-2020.
+Mr. Lothridge is an accomplished forensic scientist and business leader with nearly 40 years of experience in the national and international forensics industry.
+He served as CEO of the National Forensic Science Technology Center (NFSTC) from 2006-2018.
+He was pivotal in bringing the standalone non-profit under FIU and served as the executive director of NFSTC@FIU from 2018 – 2020.
 Prior to joining NFSTC, he served as chief forensic chemist and laboratory director for the Pinellas County (FL) Sheriff’s Department and the Pinellas County Forensics Laboratory.

-Mr. Lothridge holds a bachelor’s degree in Forensic Science from Eastern Kentucky University and a master’s degree in Management from National Louis University.
+Mr. Lothridge holds a bachelor's degree in forensic science from Eastern Kentucky University and a master's degree in management from National Louis University.
 He is currently completing a PhD in Forensic Chemistry at Western Sydney University.
-He has served as president of the American Society of Crime Lab Directors (ASCLD) and is a Fellow with the American Academy of Forensic Science.
+He has served as president of the American Society of Crime Lab Directors (ASCLD) and is a Fellow with the American Academy of Forensic Science (AAFS).

 Media Relations